2016 Post Office Holiday Hours: Is There Mail Delivery Christmas Eve Or Christmas Day? UPS, FedEX, USPS Schedule Dec 24-26

 2016 UPS and FedEx Holiday Schedule

-UPS and FedEx observe a number of federal holidays and Christmas is one of them.
+UPS and FedEx observe a number of federal holidays, and Christmas is one of them.
 With Christmas Eve and Christmas Day falling on the weekend this year, all of your packages will have to be delivered by Friday, December 23 if you want to get them in time for Christmas.

 FedEx is offering limited service on December 24 and 25, with only the priciest of services available for holiday delivery.
 According to Federal Express website, FedEx SameDay service is available 24 hours a day, 365 days a year for urgent shipments.